-Once your Google Business Profile profile is claimed and verified, you can start optimizing it!
+Once your Google Business Profile is claimed and verified, you can start optimizing it!

-Once you’re running your Google Business Profile profile, it’s important to optimize it so that local consumers looking for businesses in your industry can find you.
+Once you’re running your Google Business Profile, it’s important to optimize it so that local consumers looking for businesses in your industry can find you.

-Optimize your Google Business Profile profile with all the information you can possibly fit, including:
+Optimize your Google Business Profile with all the information you can possibly fit, including:

 - Relevant business categories and subcategories